Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

-Akitaya et al.~\cite{DBLP:journals/algorithmica/AkitayaADDDFKPP21} have introduced two further movement primitives for rectangular MRSs: the \emph{leapfrog} and the \emph{monkey} (see \Cref{fig:primitive:rhombical:jumps}).
+Akitaya et al.\ \cite{DBLP:journals/algorithmica/AkitayaADDDFKPP21} have introduced two further movement primitives for rectangular MRSs: the \emph{leapfrog} and the \emph{monkey} primitive (see \Cref{fig:primitive:rhombical:leapfrog,fig:primitive:rhombical:monkey_straight,fig:primitive:rhombical:monkey_diagonal}).
 In these primitives, the moving module performs a `jump' between two not adjacent modules.
 We are able to transfer these primitives to our rhombical meta-modules.
-The idea is to divide the meta-modules into submodules to bridge the gap between the start and target position of the moving meta-module (see \Cref{fig:meta:pivot}).
+The idea is to divide the meta-modules into submodules and then build a bridge between the start and target position of the moving meta-module by applying slide and $k$-tunnel primitives (see \Cref{fig:meta:pivot}).

 \begin{lemma} Our implementation of the leapfrog and monkey primitives requires $O(1)$ rounds, respectively. \end{lemma}